 Despite its wealth and power, the United States has a weak and fragmented social safety net, including a health-care system that continues to fail those most at risk.
 Whereas most developed countries provide some sort of health care for their citizens, access to health care is largely determined by employment status in the United States.
 High-quality social safety net programs that protect poor and vulnerable people from economic shocks and crises are few and far between.
 Yet, as Black women contend with social, economic, and psychological factors that increase chronic stress and strain outside of the health-care system, health insurance reform, exemplified by the Affordable Care Act, is not enough.
 Black women need a holistic system that recognizes existing social, environmental, and economic inequities, one that is easily navigable and integrated with high-quality social safety net programs, services, and resources to help shield them from the many situations that contribute to chronic stress.

 Where national policy falls short, organizations like the Black Mamas Matter Alliance are advocating on behalf of Black women for real change.
 The alliance is a committee led by Black women with a mission to “advocate, drive research, build power, and shift culture for Black maternal health, rights, and justice.”
-Kwajelyn Jackson, who serves on the steering committee of the Black Mamas Matter Alliance, explained in an interview with Rewire that, “Beyond eradicating systemic racism and oppression, I believe accessible, affordable, comprehensive health-care coverage would have the most significant, immediate impact on the most people.
+Kwajelyn Jackson, who serves on the steering committee of the Black Mamas Matter Alliance, told Rewire.News that “beyond eradicating systemic racism and oppression, I believe accessible, affordable, comprehensive health-care coverage would have the most significant, immediate impact on the most people.
 I want Black women to have access to consistent, quality, preventative, and holistic health care, in our own communities, that is delivered by providers that understand and acknowledge how our lived experiences affect our health,” said Jackson, who is also community education and advocacy director of the Feminist Women’s Health Center in Atlanta, Georgia.

 Poor social, economic, and environmental conditions often lead to poor health.
 Black women need services that would mitigate the effects of these conditions in order to alleviate chronic stress: mental health services, nutrition counseling, food vouchers, housing and shelters, unemployment benefits, and other resources.
 But far too often, they are unable to access these services due to state or federal budget shortfalls or insurance coverage idiosyncrasies.
 Political efforts like welfare reform and budget cuts caused by economic instability, like the Great Recession, have led to a fragmented and unstable social services safety net.